freenas/freenas-docs/userguide/system.rst

 ~~~~~~~~~~~~~~~~~~~~

 %brand% offers a semi-automatic setup mode that simplifies setting up an
-SSH connection with another FreeNAS or TrueNAS system.
-When
+SSH connection with another %brand% system.
+When administrator account
-administrator account credentials are known for |ssh-host2|,
+credentials are known for |ssh-host2|, semi-automatic setup allows
-semi-automatic setup allows configuring the SSH connection without
+configuring the SSH connection without logging in to |ssh-host2| to
-logging in to |ssh-host2| to transfer SSH keys.
+transfer SSH keys.

 In |ssh-host1|, go to
 :menuselection:`System --> SSH Keypairs`